robotframework/robotframework/INSTALL.rst

 ~~~~~~~~~

 Once you have pip_ installed, and have set https_proxy_ if you are behind
-a proxy, using it on the command line is very easy.
+a proxy, using pip on the command line is very easy.
 The easiest way to use
 pip is by letting it find and download packages it installs from the
 `Python Package Index (PyPI)`__, but it can also install packages
 downloaded from the PyPI separately.
 The most common usages are shown below